 If there is no advance statement, the decision will lie with their appointed health and welfare lasting power of attorney, or personal welfare deputy.
 You can find out more about these roles here.

 How to approach the subject of care

 It’s important to choose the right time to broach the subject of care.
-Choose a time when both you, and your loved one, are unhurried and relaxed - this is not a conversation that can be rushed, so pick your moment carefully.
+Choose a time when both you and your loved one are comfortable and have plenty of time – this is not a conversation that can be rushed, so pick your moment carefully.

-It may be helpful to have other family members present, but be careful not to give the impression that you are all ‘ganging up’ on them, or you will do more harm than good.
+It may be helpful to have other family members present, but be careful not to give the impression that you are ‘ganging up’ on them, or that the decision has already been made between you all.

-It’s a good idea to begin the conversation by outlining all the things that your elderly loved one is still able to do, rather than focussing on the negatives.
-Gently steer the discussion around to problems that your loved one may be experiencing, and point out that these issues are likely to increase gradually over time.
+You may find outlining all the things that your elderly loved one is still able to do at the start of the conversation sets a more positive outlook, rather than focusing on the negatives.
+Gently steer the discussion around to problems that your loved one may be experiencing, and give them time to talk openly and share how they view their current situation.